Paperspace/gradient-cli/README.md

 Running a python script by name
 ===============================
-You can run an python script on Paperspace server from the command line as follows:
+You can run a Python script on a Paperspace server from the command line as follows:

     gradient run myscript.py --name my_new_job